VVsmileyx/MetaGO/README.md

 - Description

-  Two folders named “single_logical_feature” and “single_numerical_feature”  or k folders named “single_logical_feature_x” and “single_numerical_feature_x”  (x=1, 2, ..., k, k is The number you choosed in option '-P') in the dictionary that the user assigned, every folder contain a number of filers named “part-xxx” and them saved the union matrix that after all filtering.
+  Three folders named 'ASS_filtered_down', 'Chi2_filtered_down', 'WR_filtered_down' or 3*k folders named 'ASS_filtered_down_x', 'Chi2_filtered_down_x', 'WR_filtered_down_x' (x=1, 2, ..., k, k is The number you choosed in option '-P') in the dictionary that the user assigned, every folder contain a number of filers named “part-xxx” and them saved the union matrix that after all filtering.

 - Example:
 If you choose ‘ASS’ function to filter,the result will be like this:
-single_logical_feature/part-xxx:
+ASS_filtered_down/part-xxx:

   `AGTCGATTGC	1	1	1	1	1	1	1	0	1	0	1	1	1	1	1	1	1	1	1	1	1	1	1	1	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	1	0	0	0	0	0	0	0	0	0	ASS:0.944	Label:H`
   `...`

-  single_numerical_feature/part-xxx:
+  WR_filtered_down/part-xxx:

     `AGAAAATGAA      0.0     0.0     57.6735 0.0     45.5851 0.0     0.0     0.0     91.659  0.0     0.0     0.0     0.0     45.608  0.0     0.0     0.0     0.0     0.0     0.0     0.0     0.0     0.0     45.5539 0.0     0.0     0.0     137.0677        45.7917 0.0     0.0     0.0     0.0     0.0     0.0     46.0851 45.7289 0.0     45.5332 0.0     45.5    0.0     45.819  0.0     0.0     0.0     0.0     0.0     91.5583 0.0     ASS:0.56        Wilcoxon_Pvalue:0.455057690499  RegressASS:0.56  Label:P`
     `...`
   If you choose ‘chi2-test’ function to filter,the result will be like this:

-  single_logical_feature/part-xxx:
+  Chi2_filtered_downe/part-xxx:
   `CAAGAACGGC      0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0       0	1       0       0       0       0       0       1       0       0       1       0       0       1       0       0       0       0       1       0       1       0       0       1       0       0       0       0       0       0       1       1       kp:0.0272003506163`
 `...`

-  single_numerical_feature/part-xxx:
+  WR_filtered_down/part-xxx:
   `AAGAAAAAGC      0.0     0.0     57.6735 0.0     0.0     0.0     0.0     0.0     0.0     91.2326 0.0     114.4885        0.0     45.608  45.527  0.0     57.5639 45.8295 45.8127 0.0     0.0     0.0     115.9824        0.0     0.0     0.0     0.0     0.0     45.6454 0.0     0.0     0.0     0.0     45.8295 0.0     0.0     0.0     0.0     45.608  45.527  0.0     57.5639 0.0     45.8127 0.0     57.1559 0.0     0.0     0.0     0.0     kp:0.761760667488       Wilcoxon_Pvalue:0.460934885855  RegressASS:0.54`

 (2) Temporary middle results